 How Do I Report the Money I Pay My Mom for Babysitting on My Taxes?

 If you plan on claiming the Child and Dependent Care Credit, then you must supply the Social Security information of your child care provider to the IRS.
 Because you are claiming this credit, you are no longer exempt from the nanny tax, and your mother will be responsible for reporting her income as well as paying her portion of FICA taxes.
-For the 2017 tax year, the Child and Dependent Care Credit is up to $3,000 for one eligible child, and up to $6,000 for two or more qualifying dependents.
+For the 2017 tax year, the Child and Dependent Care Credit is up to $1,000 for one eligible child, but this amount has been increased for the 2018 tax year to $2,000 per eligible child.
 If you qualify for the credit, you need to complete IRS Form 2441, Child and Dependent Care Expenses, and Form 1040 or Form 1040A, U.S. Individual Income Tax Return.

 - IRS: Publication 926, Household Employer's Tax Guide

 - IRS: Topic Number 602 - Child and Dependent Care Credit